PSA calls on Parata to apologise for 'karma' comment

 The $30 million education sector pay system has been plagued with thousands of errors since it was introduced in August last year, with underpayments, overpayments or no payments at all to some teachers and school support staff.

-Next story in Political: Marriage law change 'would improve mental wellbeing'
+Next story in Politics: Marriage law change 'would improve mental wellbeing'

 Copyright © 2013, Radio New Zealand